StevenClontz/clontz.org/pages/0_about.md

 [puzzle designer](/puzzles/) based out of the University of South Alabama in Mobile, Alabama.
 His puzzles and games have been published in print, featured at such venues as the National Museum of Mathematics, and included in MaPP Challenge events across the country.
-His research specializes in the intersection of topology and game theory, and his work also contributes to the cyberinfrastructure of mathematics research and education.
+His scholarship includes research in general and set-theoretic topology, as well as the advancement of sociotechnical infrastructure powering contemporary progress in mathematics and STEM education research and practice.
-Dr. Clontz uses active learning techniques such as Inquiry-Based and Team-Based Learning in his classrooms to allow his students discover mathematics for themselves.
+In the classroom, Dr. Clontz uses active learning techniques such as [Team-Based Inquiry Learning](http://tbil.org) to allow his students discover mathematics for themselves.

 ## Life